What Is SEVIS?

 - Present the coupon and your payment to the Western Union agent for processing.

-A copy of instructions and sample forms can be viewed at and printed from the ICE website.
+A copy of instructions and sample forms can be viewed at and printed from the SEVP website.

 Frequently Asked Questions